akasoggybunz/Remote-Programming-on-Pi-with-Dot-Net-Core/README.md

-# Remote Programming on Pi with Dot Net Core 3.1
+# Remote Programming on Raspberry Pi with Dot Net Core 3.1
 Instructions and Code sets for Programming on a Raspberry Pi using Dot Net Core 3.1 and the IOT Nuget

 ## Prerequisites